nondeterministic/eureka/README.md

 Eureka's approach appealing to you.

 ## Installation and starting
-Right now, there is only a pre-release, which you can obtain from the releases section on this page and then install like any other GNU-software package (that is, configure, make, make install).
-Alternatively, you can pull the C++ sources from here, and call autogen.sh to create a configure script and Makefile for you.
-You will need to have SDL2, Boost >= 1.58, GTKMM-3.x, libxml++-3.0 and Lua5.3
-installed in order to build it.
+Right now, there exist only some pre-releases, which you can obtain from the releases section on this page and then install like any other GNU-software package (that is, `configure`, `make`, `sudo make install`).
+Alternatively, you can pull the C++ sources from here, and call `autogen.sh` to create a configure script and Makefile for you.
+You will need to have SDL2, Boost >= 1.58, GTKMM-3.x, libxml++-3.0 and Lua5.3 installed in order to build it.

-After you did a 'make install', you can play the demo game by invoking
+After you did a `make install`, you can play the demo game by invoking

     eureka Demoworld

-on your terminal, where Demoworld is simply the name of the demo game.
+on your terminal, where `Demoworld` is simply the name of the demo game.

 Beware of bugs though!